Stepanvar/MetaGap/README.md

   server logs so developers can diagnose issues without exposing Django's debug pages to end users.

+## Internationalisation

+MetaGap ships with English and Russian interface translations.
+To switch the active language at runtime, submit a POST request to Django's built-in language selection view at `/i18n/setlang/` with a `language` parameter set to either `en` or `ru`.
+For example, to switch to Russian while preserving the current page, send the request with `language=ru` and `next={{ request.path }}`.
+Successful requests update the `metagap_language` cookie so subsequent page loads render using the selected locale.

+The repository stores editable `.po` message catalogs; compile them locally with `django-admin compilemessages` (after setting `DJANGO_SETTINGS_MODULE=MetaGap.settings`) whenever translations change so Django can serve the generated `.mo` binaries.

 ## Metadata configuration workflow

 MetaGap's VCF importer is driven by a configuration module at